HUHARSHITA/weatherApp/README.md

 # weatherApp
  I have created this weather app using Tkinter and request Modules of python.
-I have connected an api of website who forecasts weather .
-This gives real time weather report of any known city/country on the  planet.
+I have connected an api of website who forecasts weather .This gives real time weather report of any known city/country on the  planet.
 This app requires active internet connection to give real time report.
+Background of the program screen changes according to the weather condition of the place.